 Numbering range information

-Swaziland subscriber numbers will be extended by a digit with '2' prepended to fixed numbers and '7' to mobile/GSM numbers.
+Swaziland subscriber numbers were extended by a digit with '2' prepended to fixed numbers and '7' to mobile/GSM numbers.

-Expanded mobile numbers (+268 6xxxxxx) take effect 1 March 2010.
-Old dialling format is allowed until the mandatory date of 1 June 2010.
+Expanded mobile numbers (+268 6xxxxxx) took effect 1 March 2010.
+Old dialling format was allowed until the mandatory date of 1 June 2010.

-Fixed numbers will be expanded on 1 August 2010, with mandatory use on 1 November 2010.
+Fixed numbers were expanded on 1 February 2011, postponed from the previously scheduled 1 August 2010, with mandatory use on 1 May 2011 (previously scheduled 1 November 2010).

 Old format New format Service/region Effective Mandatory